Friday, August 8, 2008

 Entrance inside Chateau de Valencay.

-We enter the main doorway and get the head sets for the 9.00 Euro ticket price to tell us in English the history of Château Valencay.
-There once was a 12 century castle on this location but was abandoned and run down.
-In 1540 Jacques d'Estampes had it demolished to replace it with Chateau Valencay which was built in stages and not complete until the 18th century.
-Sold to many famous owners such as Scottish banker John Law in1719 and Napoleon in 1809.
+We enter the main doorway and get the headsets for the 9.00 Euro ticket price to tell us in English the history of Château Valencay.
+There once was a 12th-century castle on this location, but it was abandoned and run down.

 Follow through and enter the gardens at the Chateau de Valencay.